royby-cyberark/AWSIoTWebinar/aws-iot-services.md

 #### IoT policies
 During the provisioning process, you create a cert and attach an IoT policy to it.
 IoT policies determine which operations a device can perform **in the AWS IoT data plane**.
-Although they are similar in format, **they are NOT AIM policies**, and are unlimited, they also include versioning unlike AIM policies and are only attached to IoT certificates.
+Although they are similar in format, **they are NOT IAM policies** and are unlimited, they also include versioning unlike IAM policies and are only attached to IoT certificates.
 For example: Allow a device to subscribe and publish to certain topics. https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html

 #### Rules
 Rules give your devices the ability to interact with AWS services.
 Rules are analyzed and actions are performed based on the MQTT topic stream.
-You use an SQL syntax to act on those message, as shown below.
+You use an SQL syntax to act on those messages, as shown below.
 In simple words, devices can send messages to AWS IoT backend topics and you can use these messages to do things like:

 * Augment or filter data received from a device